Colorado heat pump incentives: State rebates and credits available in 2026

 Other Colorado utilities

-If you're served by a different utility company, they probably have some kind of rebate, too.
-According to DSIRE, a database of clean-energy incentives, there are more than 40 programs in Colorado offering rebates for energy efficiency as of September 2025.
+If you're served by a different utility, you likely still have options.
+According to DSIRE, a database of clean-energy incentives, more than 40 energy efficiency programs operate in Colorado.
+A few worth knowing about:

-A quick Google search for your town name and "heat pump rebate" should steer you in the right direction.
-Each utility and municipality has its own process for claiming the incentives, so consult the relevant websites for instructions.
+A quick search for your town name and "heat pump rebate" is usually the fastest way to surface local options.
+Each program has its own application process, so check the relevant websites directly for instructions.

 Upgrade your heating & cooling with a heat pump